projectnessie/nessie-demos/README.md

 ### Delta

-currently Delta version is taken directly from the Nessie version and isn't explicitly noted.
+Currently Delta version is taken directly from the Nessie version and isn't explicitly noted.
 It is currently `1.0.0-nessie`

 ### Spark